-Lack of sleep can throw off your circadian rhythms and mess with your body’s biological clocks.
-All of your organs are set up for certain timing and messing with your sleep can put you at a severe disadvantage.
+Lack of sleep can throw off your circadian rhythms and increase the risk of metabolic problems.
+All of your organs follow a certain timing (known as your internal body clock), and disrupting it can put you at a severe disadvantage.
 Maximum fat loss can only be achieved with adequate sleep.

-Sleep has also been shown to be a contributing factor in the balance of hormones — especially hunger hormones.
+Sleep is also essential for balancing hormones — especially hunger hormones.
 Ghrelin (the hormone that makes you feel hungry) and leptin (the hormone that makes you feel full) are both affected by lack of sleep.
-Your ghrelin goes up and your levels of leptin go down when you don’t get enough sleep[*], both of which are bad news for weight loss.
+Your ghrelin goes up and your levels of leptin go down when you don’t get enough sleep[*], which is bad news for weight loss.

-Even if you are following your macros and tracking your calories, something may still seem off.
+Even if you are following your macros and tracking your calories, food sensitivities can still throw off your weight loss.

-When your body is sensitive to a particular property in certain foods such as dairy or gluten, it can cause imbalances in the gut — which then leads to overall inflammation.
+When your body is sensitive to a particular nutrient in certain foods such as lactose or gluten, those compounds can cause imbalances in the gut — which then leads to overall inflammation.

 What is leptin, anyways?

-Leptin is a fat-controlling hormone that tells your brain that there are enough fat cells present, so you get a signal telling your brain you’re full once you eat[*][*].
-Leptin is produced by fat cells in the body.
+Leptin is a fat-controlling hormone that tells your brain when your body is satiated, so it can know when to stop eating[*][*].
+Leptin is produced by your fat cells.
 It’s mainly responsible for regulating how many calories we eat, how many we burn and how much fat we carry on our bodies.

-It’s not that those who are obese don’t have enough leptin — it’s the signals that leptin is sending their brains.
-The signals are telling them that they’re not satiated and they don’t have enough energy, causing them to search for more food.
+It’s not that obese individuals don’t have enough leptin — it’s that the signals leptin is sending their brains aren’t being registered properly.
+The signals tell them they’re not satiated and they don’t have enough energy, making them reach for more food.

 Diagnosing Your Keto Problem

-So, how do you know which reason might be the root cause of why you’re not losing weight on the ketogenic diet?
+So, how do you figure out the root cause for not losing weight on the ketogenic diet?

-Trying everything and figuring out which foods work best with your body will take some trial and error.
+Figuring out which foods and habits work best with your body will take some trial and error — but it’s worth it.
 Run through the reasons above and take note of anything you may be missing.